Chinese Orange Chicken with Rice or Noodles

 - SOME EXTRA TIPS -

-• When making the batter, add little water at a time to your dry batter ingredients to get the right consistency.
-You want it to not be too watery and not too thick (sounding a bit like Goldilocks there), the batter consistency should be able to easily coat the chicken well.
+• Add a little water to your dry batter ingredients to get the right consistency when making the batter.
+If you want it to not be too watery and not too thick (sounding a bit like Goldilocks there), the batter consistency should be able to coat the chicken easily.

-• Depending on how saucy you want the chicken to be depends on your preference.
-I personally liked it more saucy so I added a little more of the ingredients and the cornflour-water mix.
+• You can make the chicken as saucy as you like, depending on your preference.
+I liked it more saucy, so I added more of the ingredients and the cornflour-water mix.

-• I used fresh orange juice, you could use packaged orange juice as a substitute if you can't get your hands on any oranges.
+• I used fresh orange juice, but you could substitute packaged orange juice if you can't find any oranges.

 - PIN IT -

-It is so easy to pin a recipe you like right onto your pinterest boards,
+It is so easy to pin a recipe you like onto your Pinterest boards;

-simply click on the picture and it will automatically take you to pinterest.
+Simply click on the picture, and it will take you to Pinterest.

-When you share the picture the link shares as well,
+When you share the picture, the link also shares,

-which makes it easier for you and any one else to find the recipe.
+making it easier for you and anyone else to find the recipe.

 Chinese Orange Chicken and Rice or Noodles, Chinese orange chicken, panda express orange chicken, panda express chicken, noodles, rice, food, recipe, Asian food, Asian cuisine, food photography, pinterest, spicy fusion kitchen, oranges, spicy food, orange chicken, chicken and noodles, chicken and rice,